gnaprs/scviz/docs/dev/contributing.md

-# scviz Contribution Guidelines
+# scpviz Contribution Guidelines

-Thank you for your interest in contributing to **scviz**, an open-source Python package for visualizing and analyzing single-cell and bulk proteomics data.
+Thank you for your interest in contributing to **scpviz**, an open-source Python package for visualizing and analyzing single-cell and bulk proteomics data.
-We welcome contributions from the community to help improve, expand, and document the functionality of scviz.
+We welcome contributions from the community to help improve, expand, and document the functionality of scpviz.

 ---